Header Banner

-How To: Use Transfer Pipettes and Wash Bottles in the Chem Lab
+How to Use Transfer Pipettes and Wash Bottles in the Chem Lab

 Find out how everything in a chemistry lab works, from pipettes to burners to recrystallization to storage.
 You'll get precise instructions on how to work and perform certain scientific duties in the chem lab, whether it's chemical or just ordinary high school science.